gpeyre/2016-ICML-gromov-wasserstein/README.md

 Matlab code to reproduce some of the results of the paper

-> Gabriel Peyré, Marco Cuturi, Justin Solomon
+> Gabriel Peyré, Marco Cuturi, Justin Solomon,
-> Gromov-Wasserstein Averaging of Kernel and Distance Matrices
+> Gromov-Wasserstein Averaging of Kernel and Distance Matrices,
-> ICML 2016
+> Proc. of ICML 2016.

 Only implements the shape interpolation application.